c-blake/nio/README.md

 thread/process subtotals to realize that last 1.3x (45/35) speed-up.
 More recent server/HEDT models have much higher peak parallel/peak single core BW ratios than 1.3 (more like 15+X) pushing optimizing folk to parallelism complexity simply to saturate DIMMs.
-In this example, since the output is a tiny subtotal, it's fine to first memory map files, then fork & engage hardware parallelism with processes via `cligen/procpool`.
-Were the output giant, kids could write to NIO files and return pathnames.
-Once you are whole CPU/system optimizing, what idea is best quickly becomes "it depends".
+In this example, since outputs are tiny subtotals, it's fine to first memory map files, then `fork` to engage hardware parallelism with processes via `cligen/procpool`.
+(Were outputs giant, kids could write to NIO files and return pathnames.
+Once you are whole CPU/system optimizing, what idea is best quickly becomes "it depends".)

 See [db-bench.md](https://github.com/c-blake/nio/tree/main/db-bench.md) for
 another worked out example, perhaps easier to compare to other systems.